tamunoWoks/Automated-File-Sorter/README.md

 - text files: For .txt files

 If additional file types need to be sorted, users can add new folder mappings by modifying the folder_mappings dictionary in the script.

+## Requirements
+- Python 3.6 or higher
+- Required modules: os, shutil, time (all included in the Python standard library)